Mario Pouliot: HC Sierre

+Oshawa Generals

+Pouliot was hired by the Oshawa Generals in the Ontario Hockey League (OHL) in March 2025, as an associate coach for the remainder of the 2024–25 OHL season, working with interim head coach Brad Malone.
+Pouliot was aboard a train in Europe when offered the position.
+He accepted feeling that it "the facilities are first class" and "the guys are treated like it's a National Hockey League team".
+He also looked forward to "[discovering] the OHL from the inside".
+He helped the Generals win a second consecutive Bobby Orr Trophy as playoffs champions of the Eastern Conference, and was named head coach for the 2025–26 OHL season.

 Coaching philosophy

 Pouliot was drawn to hockey due to the speed of the game, which he calls "the fastest sport in the world".
 He enjoys working on different systems of play, and the strategy of when to deploy different tactics.
 Pouliot considers it a privilege to be one the sixty head coaches in the CHL, and it is committed to working many hours during the long bus rides for games in the QMJHL.
 He watches many in-game videos on the busses, and talks at length with players to instill a hard work ethic and not having regrets.
 He states, "I demand that players have a good work ethic and I seek to develop a mentality of pride.
 I am a coach who believes in communication and I want to know my players to better help them".
 He wants his players to assess on-ice situations and react quickly.
 He also strives for the team's management to treat players as professionals and encourage individual progress.
 With respect to coaching in smaller market locations, Pouliot said "Even if you're a small market you have to think as a big market.
 For us it's really important to take care of the people we are drafting, making sure we give them the tools to develop and build a good team".

 Pouliot considers Jacques Lemaire to be a role model due to Lemaire's attention to detail and preparedness.
 Pouliot stated he also learned a lot from both Clément Jodoin, and André Tourigny.
 Pouliot was praised by Tourigny who stated that "Mario is a hockey genius and a tireless worker.
 He works extremely hard.
 He's also a good person, a guy with a big heart".